🔼The name Abiram: Summary

 The post-fixed letter י (yod) creates a possessive.
 The compound אבי (abi) means either my father, or father of, depending on the context.

-The second element of the name Abiram comes from the root-verb רום (rum), meaning to be high, lofty or arrogant:
+The second element of the name Abiram comes from the verb רום (rum), meaning to be high, lofty or arrogant:

 For a meaning of the name Abiram, NOBSE Study Bible Name List reads The Father Is Exalted.
 Jones' Dictionary of Old Testament Proper Names offers Father Of Loftiness, and BDB Theological Dictionary concludes (The) Exalted One Is (My) Father.